 Getting the properly authorised parties physically into one place for mediation and having face-to-face contact with the mediator and the other parties is a big part of most mediation practice.
 But this traditional approach is going to be increasingly difficult for some time to come.

-My aim is to help lawyers and clients transition from in-person to online mediations during the COVID restrictions.
+My aim is to help lawyers and clients transition from in-person to online mediations during and after the COVID restrictions.
 Just about anything I can do in an in-person mediation, I can do virtually on one of the available video conferencing platforms.
-Business is already successfully resolving disputes by mediation online during the lockdown.
+Business is already successfully resolving disputes by mediation online during the restrictions and that is set to continue after they have passed.
 Most of the technology is managed at my end as ‘host’ and it is relatively straightforward for lawyers and clients to familiarise themselves with the software.

 Broadly, parties meet in a virtual main room for joint discussions and move to secure breakout rooms for confidential discussions between themselves and/or the mediator, moving in and out of the joint and breakout as needed.
 As a mediator, I can move easily between rooms for confidential discussions and bring people together as needed as well as sharing a whiteboard or documents as we would normally.

 Lawyers and clients quickly get comfortable with the technology and focus on the dispute.
 While from a process point of view we do things slightly differently online, my experience is that very quickly parties forget about the technology and put energy into resolution as they do normally.

 I usually use Zoom as the most widely accepted online alternative to in-person mediation (https://zoom.us) however I am happy to use whatever platform is preferred by the parties.
 Of course, from a process point of view, we do things slightly differently online and I will talk to counsel and clients about what that means.
 For the moment, please see online tips below;